codice/ddf/distribution/test/itests/README.md

 * Use local debugging to debug the code that sets up and configures the testing environment

 ## Solr
-Solr runs in its own OS process separate PAX-EXAM and the application.
+Solr runs in its own OS process separate from PAX-EXAM and the application.
 Things to know include:

 * The default port for Solr is hardcoded to `9994`.
+This value can be changed if needed in the test-itest-ddf pom under the solr.port property.
 * The Solr administration UI is available at `http://localhost:9994/solr`
 * The Maven exec-maven-plugin executes the Solr start command before the itests begin.
 The plugin also executes the Solr stop command when the itests have terminated.
 * The files for the Solr instance are located inside of the `test-itest-ddf/target/solr` folder and **not** in the exam folder.
 There is not a per exam-folder copy of Solr.
 Therefore it is not